seanockert/ViewToggle/README.md

 Copyright 2012: Sean Ockert (http://balsamade.com)

 ## Overview
 ViewToggle changes the viewport of the page when a 'view full site' link is clicked on a responsively design website to force mobiles to serve up the full website instead of the mobile optimised version.
-It is heavily inspired by this post: http://creativeandcode.com/responsive-view-full-site/.
+It is heavily inspired by this post: http://creativeandcode.com/responsive-view-full-site and is useful for managing user expectations as discussed here: http://www.elezea.com/2012/09/responsive-design-expectations/

 ViewToggle uses local storage to remember the viewport on the previous visit (mobile or full site).

+The link is hidden on IE7 and lower.

 ## Basic use